-This section includes the full set of collected and derived indicators on the NQ&R form.
-The purpose is to provide those completing the datasheet with a single point of reference for all indicators, including how derived indicators will be calculated using the information provided on the datasheet.
-See network reliability (section 6) for full derivation of SAIDI, SAIFI, and CAIDI indexes.
+This section includes the full set of collected indicators on the NQ&R form of the datasheet.
+The purpose is to provide those completing the datasheet with a single point of reference for all indicators.
+See network reliability (section 6.7) for full derivation of SAIDI, SAIFI, and CAIDI indexes.